NoV8rs/NoV8rs/README.md

 ![Screenshot 2024-10-20 191226](https://github.com/user-attachments/assets/4de6d3b3-c224-465c-90d2-6676d1f292c8)

-There is a lot more Projects in my repos
+There is a lot more projects in the works and will be added to my portfolio later and on GitHub too.
-Thanks for reading my Readme
+Working on an Unreal project and a Unity project.